 Coeliac Disease is triggered by a delayed onset allergic reaction to a grain protein called gluten in the normal diet.
 Gluten is a protein found mainly in Wheat and to a lesser extent in Rye and Barley.
 Hence the alternative name for the condition of Gluten-sensitive Enteropathy.
 People with stable Coeliac Disease will tolerate Oats in the diet.

 Coeliac Disease (CD) is an inherited disease of the intestinal immune system and affects both men and women.
 It is highly prevalent in the United Kingdom, affecting 1 in 300 or more people but can be quite difficult to reliably detect.
 Most CD is finally diagnosed in adulthood usually in the 30-45 year age group.
 As a result, many cases go undiscovered and are often falsely diagnosed as Irritable Bowel Syndrome (IBS).
 In fact only about one third of cases are ever diagnosed as CD and appropriately treated with a gluten-free diet.
-Untreated CD is associated with long-term health risks such as osteoporosis, anaemia and gastrointestinal malignancy.
+Untreated CD is associated with long-term health risks such as osteoporosis, diabetes, anaemia, infertility and gastrointestinal malignancy.

 Samuel Gee first described the condition in 1888.
 The classical symptoms are malabsorption of food and chronic diarrhoea associated with anaemia, rickets, failure to grow, abdominal bloating, offensive bulky stools, a blistering rash on the buttocks and mouth ulcers.
 Small children usually become symptomatic when they are weaned off milk onto solids.
 They present with weight loss, refusal to feed, irritability, abdominal swelling and diarrhoea.
 However in adults, the disease often presents in an atypical form and may be missed – especially with non-specific symptoms such as fatigue, mouth ulcers, skin rashes, vague abdominal pains, intermittent diarrhoea and chronic anaemia.